CV

 1970’s

-Born into an artstic, nature loving family in Melbourne, Australia, in the 1970’s, it’s no surprise that Danielle was encouraged to participate in the arts (dance, theatre, film) alongside celebrating flora and fauna in national parks across Australia from the get go.
-It’s also not surprising that in between her passions for hiking in some of the worlds most beautiful national parks
+Born into an artistic, nature loving family in Melbourne, Australia, it’s no surprise that Danielle was encouraged to participate in the arts (dance, theatre, film) alongside an avid appreciation of flora and fauna across Australia.

 1980’s - 2020’s